Multi-Higgs Boson Production with Anomalous Interactions at Current and Future Proton Colliders: Phenomenological Lagrangian

 \section{Phenomenological Lagrangian}

 To allow for additional freedom, we have modified the $D=6$ EFT Lagrangian relevant to Higgs boson processes, derived in detail in appendix~\ref{app:d6eftL} (eq.~\ref{eq:Lgghmulti}), breaking the correlations between several of the interactions that originate in the $D=6$ EFT.
 This yields more flexibility when exploring multi-Higgs boson production experimentally.
 Nevertheless, $D=6$ EFT can be trivially restored by reinstating the appropriate relations between the coefficients (see below).
+We also provide additional EFT justification for this approach, inspired by the electroweak chiral Lagrangian including a light Higgs boson in appendix~\ref{app:chiral}.

 To achieve this, we have defined new anomalous couplings $d_3$ and $d_4$, as modifications of the triple and quartic self-couplings, $c_{g1}$ and $c_{g2}$ as interactions of two gluons and one or two Higgs bosons, respectively, and $c_{f1}$, $c_{f2}$ and $c_{f3}$ as interactions between fermion-anti-fermion pairs, and one, two or three Higgs bosons, respectively, leading to the following phenomenological Lagrangian: